Christopher Moltisanti and Tony Soprano are not actually related.

 The close relationship between Tony and Christopher goes beyond familial ties.

 Following Dickie’s death, Tony decided to look after Christopher and take him under his wing.
-He did this because of the loyalty that he had for Chris’ father.
+He did this because of the loyalty that he had to Chris’ father.

 In essence, he was “repaying the favor”.
 “Your dad looked out for me when I was younger.
 Now, I’m going to look out for you.”